How to Install Paperless-ngx on a VPS

 WG-Easy

-You can import the configuration file to your device.
-You will need the Wireguard app for this.
-Once you have imported the configuration file, you can establish the connection.
+You can import the configuration file on your computer, smartphone, etc. using the WireGuard app.
+After importing the configuration file, you can establish the VPN connection.

 {